ZhoumingLiu/LoveStory/README.md

 # LoveStory
-LZM and YCJ start on February 22, 2025, and it will last forever.
+The love story of LZM and YCJ begins on February 22, 2025, and will last forever.